Grow a Beautiful Basketful of

 So productive, you'll get dozens of delicious tomatoes in varying sizes and shapes on the same plant, from 8 oz. up to 16 oz. or more.
 This is one of the most delightful traits of the heirloom tomatoes.

-The tomato in the photograph weighed 16 ounces and was grown this season by my customer and friend Barbara Kraus of Rancho Palos Verdes, CA. After our Tati's Wedding plants were demolished by rampaging raccoons, Barb came to my rescue and grew out some plants in her garden.
+The tomato in the photograph weighed 16 ounces and was grown this season by my customer and friend Barbara Kraus of Rancho Palos Verdes, CA. After a couple of our Tati's Wedding plants were demolished by rampaging raccoons, Barb came to my rescue and grew out some plants in her garden sdo we would have seeds.

 Without Barb we would not have any photographs or seeds or plants of this incredible for you!
 Yay, Barb!

-This big, stunning, full-flavored 10 to 14 oz beefsteak tomato has become a customer favorite.
-It grows on a rather compact plant.
+This big, stunning, full-flavored 10 to 14 oz. beefsteak tomato is a big-time customer favorite!
+And it grows on a smaller compact plant.

 Developed by Lee Goodwin of J & L Gardens.
 As the colors developed, they reminded Lee of the sun setting behind thunder clouds in the skies of New Mexico.